CGI-FR/PIMO/README.md

 ```

 `version` is the version of the masking file.
-`seed` is to give every random mask the same seed, it is optional and in case it is not informed, the seed is chosen with the time to look more random.
+`seed` is to give every random mask the same seed, it is optional and in case it is not defined, the seed is derived from the current time to increase randomness.
-`masking` is used to define the pipeline of masks that are going to be used by pimo.
+`masking` is used to define the pipeline of masks that is going to be applied.
 `selector` is made of a jsonpath and a mask.
 `jsonpath` defines the path of the entry that has to be masked in the json file.
 `mask` defines the mask that will be used for the entry defined by `selector`.
-An optional `cache` can be declare. if the current entry is already in the cache as key the associate value is retrurn without executing the mask.
-Else the mask is executed and a new entry is added in the cache with the orignal content as `key` and the masked result as `value`.
-The cache have to be declared in the `caches` section.
+`cache` is optional, if the current entry is already in the cache as key the associated value is returned without executing the mask.
+Otherwise the mask is executed and a new entry is added in the cache with the orignal content as `key` and the masked result as `value`.
+The cache have to be declared in the `caches` section of the YAML file.

 ## Possible masks

 The following types of masks can be used :

+* Pure randomization masks
   * `regex` is to mask using a regular expression given in argument.
+  * `randomInt` is to mask with a random int from a range with arguments min and max.
+  * `randomDecimal` is to mask with a random decimal from a range with arguments min, max and precision.
+  * `randDate` is to mask a date with a random date between `dateMin` and `dateMax`.
-* `constant` is to mask the value by a constant value given in argument.
+  * `randomDuration` is to mask a date by adding or removing a random time between `Min` and `Max`.
   * `randomChoice` is to mask with a random value from a list in argument.
-* `randomInt` is to mask with a random int from a range with arguments min and max.
-* `command` is to mask with the output of a console command given in argument.
   * `weightedChoice` is to mask with a random value from a list with probability, both given with the arguments `choice` and `weight`.
-* `hash` is to mask with a value from a list by mashing the original value, allowing to mask a value the same way every time.
+  * `randomChoiceInUri` is to mask with a random value from an external resource.
+* K-Anonymization
-* `randDate` is to mask a date with a random date between `dateMin` and `dateMax`.
+  * `range` is to mask a integer value by a range of value (e.g. replace `5` by `[0,10]`).
   * `duration` is to mask a date by adding or removing a certain number of days.
+* Re-identification and coherence preservation
+  * `hash` is to mask with a value from a list by matching the original value, allowing to mask a value the same way every time.
+  * `hashInUri` is to mask with a value from an external resource, by matching the original value, allowing to mask a value the same way every time.
+  * `fromCache` is a mask to obtain a value from a cache.
+* Formatting
   * `dateParser` is to change a date format.
-* `randomDuration` is to mask a date by adding or removing a random time between `Min` and `Max`
-* `incremental` is to mask datas with incremental value starting from `start` with a step of `increment`.
-* `remplacement` is to mask a data with another data from the jsonline.
   * `template` is to mask a data with a template using other values from the jsonline.
+* Stream structure manipulation
   * `remove` is to mask a field by completely removing it.
   * `add` is a mask to add a field to the jsonline.
+* Others
+  * `constant` is to mask the value by a constant value given in argument.
+  * `command` is to mask with the output of a console command given in argument.
-* `fromCache` is a mask to get content from a cache.
+  * `incremental` is to mask datas with incremental value starting from `start` with a step of `increment`.
+  * `fluxUri` is to replace by a sequence of values defined in an external resource.
+  * `replacement` is to mask a data with another data from the jsonline.
+fluxUri

-A full `masking.yml` file exemple, using every kind of mask, is given with the source code.
+A full `masking.yml` file example, using every kind of mask, is given with the source code.

-In case two types of mask are entered in the same selector, the program can't extract the masking configuration and will return an error.
+In case two types of mask are entered with the same selector, the program can't extract the masking configuration and will return an error.
 The file `wrongMasking.yml` provided with the source illustrate that error.

 ## Usage